mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ## Multi Agent Deployment

-### Option 1: Use the Hybrid Configuration wizard to install additional agents
+### Option 1: Use the Hybrid Configuration wizard to install additional Agents

 Additional Hybrid Agents can be installed for redundancy, simply download the latest version of the Hybrid Configuration wizard (HCW) and open the application on the computer where you would like to install an additional Hybrid Agent.